dgatwood/VISCAPTZ/README.md

 when I have access to the Panasonic camera again, I need to verify that the code works as expected against the real camera hardware.

-Beyond that, the only remaining missing piece of functionality is a thread to obtain tally light information from OBS (via OBS-Websocket) or Tricaster software (by polling) and push that tally light state to the camera.

 Installation:
 -------------